Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/recipes.md

 - MinTemp: Sets the minimum temperature °C at which the recipe will be valid, defaults to `-50`
 - MaxTemp: Sets the maximum temperature °C at which the recipe will be valid, defaults to `50`
 - temps: Sets the maximum and minimum temperatures °C at which will the recipe will be valid
 - RequiresNaturalLog: Determines if the recipe needs the input block to have TFC's [`branch_direction`](https://github.com/TerraFirmaCraft/TerraFirmaCraft/blob/1.20.x/src/main/java/net/dries007/tfc/common/blocks/TFCBlockStateProperties.java#L82) state property and have a value that is not `none` to work.
-Defaults to `true`
+Defaults to `true`{:.p}
-- SpringOnly: Determines if the recipe only works during the spring time, defaults to `false`
+- SpringOnly: Determines if the recipe only works during the spring time, defaults to `false`{:.p}

 {: .notice #treetap-notice }
 Tree taps can only be placed on blocks with the `afc:tappable_logs` tag, make sure the input blocks(s) are tagged as such